hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `username` - (Required) The username to use for HTTP basic authentication when accessing the Kubernetes master endpoint

+The `master_authorized_networks_config` block supports:

+* `enabled` - (Required) Whether or not master authorized networks is enabled

+* `cidr_blocks` - (Optional) Defines up to 10 external networks that can access
+    Kubernetes master through HTTPS.
+To avoid upstream failures, an empty list is passed when this feature is disabled, irrespective of values passed here.

 The `node_config` block supports:

+* `machine_type` - (Optional) The name of a Google Compute Engine machine type.
+    Defaults to `n1-standard-1`.

 * `disk_size_gb` - (Optional) Size of the disk attached to each node, specified in GB.
 The smallest allowed disk size is 10GB.
 Defaults to 100GB.